SYWorks/wifi-harvester/README.md

 6) Copy "mac-oui.db" to "~/SYWorks/Database"

+7) Enable a monitor device by using "airmon-ng"

-7) Run using "bash Probing.sh" in Kali Linux or "sh Probing.sh" in Backtrack..
+8) Run using "bash Probing.sh" in Kali Linux or "sh Probing.sh" in Backtrack..